 We use the word 'relatively' to compare similar things.
 If I say that bananas are relatively cheap, it means that bananas are cheaper than other fruit.
 Alan thinks that it is cheaper to go to Thailand than other places.
 Notice the following:

 - Hondas are expensive, but they are relatively cheap compared to Mercedes Benz.

-- Clothing is relatively cheap in the US. compared with
+- Clothing is relatively cheap in the US. compared with other developed countries.

 It's a good place for a tropical get-away.

 A 'tropical get-away' is the dream vacation for many people.
 It usually includes beaches, palm trees, sunny weather and none of the daily stress we often deal with.
 People usually like to go on tropical get-aways during the winter months when it is cold where they live.
 Notice the following:

 - It's been a stressful year.
 I could use a tropical get-away.

 - Some people prefer skiing in the mountains to a tropical get-away.

 My parents are from Lebanon, and they immigrated to Canada.

 When we 'immigrate,' we leave our home country forever to live in another country.
 It's a very serious change.
 Notice the following: